 When should an opiate overdose be considered and what should we do?

-An opioid overdose should be considered in the presence of the following symptoms: pupils contraction, cardiac depression, loss of consciousness and respiratory depression.
+An opioid overdose should be considered in the presence of the following symptoms: pupil contraction, cardiac depression, loss of consciousness, and respiratory depression.

 The combination of opioids + alcohol + sedatives increases the risk of respiratory depression and death and is often found in fatal overdoses.

 The treatment is based on the call for help and the basic rules of first aid: put the person in a safe lateral position, watch while waiting for help, and possibly perform assisted ventilation (mouth-to-mouth ventilation at a rate of 2 breaths every 5 seconds).

 When the rescue team arrives, treatment will be based on oxygenating the person, preparing an infusion, and administering an antidote, Naloxone, in progressive doses until a breathing rate of more than 12 is achieved.
 Naloxone is available in the form of a nasal spray (Narcan), which simplifies and improves emergency outpatient treatment of opiate overdoses.